apache/usergrid-swift/README.md

 }
 ```

-## Authentication, current user, and auth-fallback
+## Authentication, current user, and authMode

 ### appAuth and authenticateApp()